liisa-j/Machine-learning-project---predicting-depression/README.md

 flesch_kincaid_grade (Flesch-Kincaid grade level)

+**F_features_twitter_combined.py** - this script creates a new dataset with features for Twitter user level data.
+Takes in twitter_combineduserd.parquet and outputs features_combinedtwitter.parquet

 ### b) Reddit data

 **F_features_from_reddit_dataset.py** - this script takes the short Reddit preprocessed dataset and creates a new dataframe for Reddit data with the same features as the abovementioned *features_shorter2.py*.

+**F_features_reddit_depechemood.py** - this script creates a new dataset for Reddit data, using a new sentiment lexicon (Depeche Mood).

 # **II Requirements**